 - Rectangular dish (I used this 3-cup Pyrex dish)

-I added brown sugar and vanilla to the sour cream and found that added just enough sweetness and flavor.
+I added brown sugar and vanilla extract to the sour cream and found that added just enough sweetness and flavor.
 Plain sour cream was a bit too plain for my tastes.
-I think my homemade golden syrup would give this cake a nice flavor, so next time I’m going to try that instead of the brown sugar.
-The good thing about this cake is that you can sweeten it to taste as you make it!
+You could also use homemade golden syrup or another sweetener.

 I used Leibniz butter cookies, just like the kind I used to buy in Germany.
 I found mine at my local Harris Teeter but you can also order them here on Amazon.
 You might also be able to find them at World Market.

-Some recipes call for dipping the cookies in milk or coffee but I opted to not do this because it just made my cake soggy and didn’t add any noticeable flavor.
+Some recipes call for dipping the cookies in milk or coffee but I don’t do this because it made my cake soggy and didn’t add any noticeable flavor.

 Strawberries & Lemon Zest